wenhaojiangsoc/statslab24/README.md

 ### Lab 4 Bivariate OLS Regression, Download Data from IPUMS (9/27/2024)
 + Lab 4 covers the `R` implementation of basic bivariate OLS regression and an introduction to IPUMS and data extraction.

+### Problem Set 2 (Due 10/25/2024)
++ Please knit `ps2_problems.Rmd` in the `ps2` folder to convert the problem set to either a PDF or html file.
++ Please feel free to raise questions in lab or in my office hours.

+### Lab 5 Simulation of OLS Regression with Interaction Terms (10/04/2024)
++ Lab 5 covers simulations of OLS regression, with one and multiple predictors, using `R`.
+We will also cover interaction terms and how to interpret them.